ffirgin/5-day-weather-application/README.md

 ## Description

 This project helps users find weather information for their city, or chosen locations by using the search function.
-It will show current weather conditions, as well as the next five days of weather for their given search.
+It will show weather conditions for the next five days of weather for their given search.

 ## Installation